 You can find 3D models of Asteroidea here.

-This page is by Jaleigh Q. Pier and was last updated December 20th, 2019.
+This page is by Jaleigh Q. Pier and Jansen Smith.
+It was last updated May 26, 2020.

 Above image: A sea star touch tank.
 Image by: Jonathan R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.